Are Your Employees’ Chats, Texts, and Tweets Risky Business?

 Instant communications are easily preserved.
 As we’ve all likely experienced, this can be a good or a not-so-good thing.
 If your company gets into a lawsuit or other legal matter, it is likely that your employees’ instant communications can be obtained and potentially used against the company.
 OMG!

 Instant communications are usually made without reflection or editing, except maybe for auto-correct which may make things worse!
 Therefore, instant communications may provide a blow-by-blow account of an incident or dispute that may be inaccurate or damaging.
 Since instant communications are often made in the moment, they may fall within an exception to the “hearsay” rule which normally keeps out of court statements out of evidence.

 Perhaps most critically, instant communications blur the line between working and off hours.
 If an employee is sending a work-related text from home at 9:00 p.m., they are likely considered to be working.
 This erosion of the barrier between work and home can create real problems.
 If an employee texting or IM’ing as to work matters causes a car accident or other harm, the company will have a liability problem whether or not the event occurred during traditional work hours.

 Don’t let an employee’s reckless instant communication amount to a serious problem.
-Companies should adopt stringent, written policies regarding the use of instant communications by employees and the employees should sign an acknowledgement that they read and will abide by the rules.
+Companies should adopt stringent, written policies regarding the use of instant communications by employees and the employees should sign an acknowledgment that they read and will abide by the rules.
 Limitations of the time, kind of communications, and content should all be clearly defined.